 The Task of the Book Reviewer.

 Reading Edith Grossman’s Why Translation Matters has made me think more carefully about the book reviewing that I do.
-(See my review of her book under book reviews.)
-Grossman has translated Gabriel García Márquez, Carlos Fuentes, and Mario Vargas Llosa, as well as Don Quixote and the poetry of the Spanish Golden Ages.
-She argues, with considerable expertise, that a good translation must adhere to the rhythm and style of the original.
-And in addition by a careful choice of words, a good translation should create the same responses from the reader as did the original work from its readership.
-It must also stand on its own as a work of literature.
+She argues that a good translation must adhere to the rhythm and style of the original.
+A good translation should create the same responses from the reader as did the original work from its readership.
 This is a tall order.

-I almost never review fiction.
+I never review fiction.
 A reviewer of fiction has to have knowledge of the art of ‘criticism.’
 While I admire its intellectuality, I am not equipped to enter that discourse.
-It could be argued, however, that the distinction between fiction and non-fiction is false.
+It could be argued that the distinction between fiction and non-fiction is false.
 Fiction writers do a good amount of research to provide their characters with a plausible setting.
-Non-fiction writers engage in a lot of story telling with varying degrees of verisimilitude.
+Non-fiction writers engage in storytelling with varying degrees of verisimilitude.
 But the latter is more dutiful to the real world than the former.
 And more efficient for an information seeker.